Brazilian Academy of Letters: Dictatorship Era

 During periods like the Vargas' totalitarian dictatorship or the Brazilian military government, the academy's neutrality in choosing proper members dedicated to the literary profession was compromised with the election of politicians with few or no contributions to literature, such as ex-president and dictator Getúlio Vargas in 1943.
 The academy is also accused of not having defended culture expression and freedom of speech during both Vargas' Era and during the military dictatorship.
 Both of these ruling periods imposed heavy censorship on Brazilian culture, including Brazilian literature.

-Characteristic

-According to its statutes, the academy aims to promote the "culture of the national language".
-It comprises 40 effective and perpetual members, known as "immortals".
-These members are Brazilian citizens with published works of relevant literary value.
-Besides these members, the ABL also comprises 20 correspondent members.

-All members go through a solemn session, in which dress the academy's official garment for the first time.
-During the ceremony, the new member makes a speech remembering her or his predecessor and all previous members that occupied the chair.

-The ABL, which was a traditionally male institution, elected its first female member on Friday, 4 November 1977 – the novelist Rachel de Queiroz.
-This groundbreaking election of the novelist opened the path for other female members.
-The academy currently has three women members (7.5% of its total membership).